 Active members receive the following benefits:

 - Print and online subscription to Veterinary Surgery

-- Priority registration and discounted rates for the ACVS Surgery Summit
+- Reduced registration rates for the ACVS Surgery Summit

 - Monthly Cut to the Point email bulletin